jawadnassar/jawad.ca/about.md

 - [LinkedIn](https://www.linkedin.com/in/jawadnassar/){:target="_blank"}
 - [RSS](https://jawad.ca/feed.xml){:target="_blank"}

 ### License
 Except where otherwise specified (the external information copied into the site belongs to the original authors), the text on this site is licensed under the Attribution-NonCommercial 4.0 International [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/){:target="_blank"}.

 ### Disclaimer
-- I will be utilizing LLMs to improve and enhance my written texts, thereby saving valuable time that would otherwise be spent on reviewing my grammar and English mistakes.
-- I am not an expert and acknowledge that I may make mistakes.
-This site serve as a means for me to document my learning journey.
 - Everything I share is solely for educational purposes and comes without any guarantee or liability.
-Please use the information at your own risk.
-- It is essential to refrain from conducting any pentesting activities on applications, devices, or networks that you do not own or lack permission to access.
 - The postings on this site are my own and don’t necessarily represent my employer’s positions, strategies or opinions.
-- If there is any plagiarism due to an LLM mistake, please notify me so I can address it.
 - Site Analytics is powered by [Plausible](https://plausible.io/data-policy){:target="_blank"} a privacy-friendly solution that doesn't collect any personal data or personally identifiable information.